N7IFC/RPi_Antenna_Driver/README.md

 # RPi_Antenna_Driver
- this repository contains a Python Tkinter GUI script for Raspberry Pi hardware to control an H-Bridge and read a pulse encoder.
-H-Bridge in turn drives single DC motor tuned antenna.
-The antenna must have a simple shaft encoder output such as a reed switch activated by a magnet attached to the antennas drive mechanism.
+ This repository contains a Python Tkinter GUI script written for Raspberry Pi SBC hardware.
+The script controls a DC motor-tuned antenna via an H-Bridge and pulse encoder feedback.
+The H-Bridge drives single DC motor using Pulse Width Modulation (PWM).
+The antenna must contain a simple pulse encoder output such as a reed switch activated by the antenna's drive mechanism.
 One compatable antenna is called a "Screwdriver Antenna" such as those made by Scorpion Antennas, Tarheel Antennas, Hi-Q-Antennas™, among others.
 Another antenna might be a tuned loop with a multi-turn varable capacitor.

+ Due to the fast response of the Raspberry Pi hardware I/O, it is highly recommended the encoder signal be conditioned and isolated with an opto-coupler and Schmitt trigger.
+One such integrated circuit that contains both is the ON Semiconductor / Fairchild H11L1M.
+An example circuit will be available in this repository soon.

  Screen shot: